Anilios bicolor: Behaviour

+Anilios bicolor is a fossorial species that inhabits sandy to loamy soils.
+The species is oviparous.

 Distribution and habitat

 The snake is found in extreme south-eastern Western Australia, much of southern South Australia, western New South Wales and north-western Victoria.
 The type locality is Adelaide.
+It typically lives in forests and shrublands, but it is thought to be not dependent on any specific vegetation type.